John Florence's 6 Non-Surfing Essentials For His Year Off Tour - Stab Mag

 “Nate and I were wearing it and were like… ‘I don’t know why people aren’t more into this, we should try to make it cool,’” John explains, modestly.

-That’s good marketing right there.
+That’s A+ marketing right there.

 As John unrolls the maps and searches for his compass, we asked him for a list of the first five things on the pack list for 2025.

-The YETI story: two outdoorsy brothers started the brand because their huntin’, shootin’ and keepin’ suds cold needs weren’t being met — slots in nicely with John’s second commercial coming.
+The YETI story: two outdoorsy brothers started the brand because their huntin’, shootin’ and keepin-suds-cold needs weren’t being met — slots in nicely with John’s second commercial coming.
 Therefore, it’s unsurprising that first cab off the gear rank is one of their endlessly useful wares.

 Most hear “cooler” and think food, but John makes the valuable point that when it comes to utilizing space, every bit helps (something he would have learned aboard Falcor).
 Insert wax and fins for the way out, replace with ice ’n’ beer for the return trip.